intel/workload-services-framework/doc/ctest.md

 ---

 Please cleanup the Cloud instances after use.
-You can also use the cumulus [cloud cleanup](setup-cumulus.md#cleanup-cloud-resources) procedure to completely cleanup any Cloud resources.

 ---